 Also, install the library esplexa in Arduino IDE as that will allow Alexa to control the IoT appliances that have been added to the Alexa app.

 First, include the espalexa library in the code and then enter the WiFi name and password with which your Alexa device is connected.
-Next, select the GPIO 2 pin number on ESP8266-01 that will enable Alexa to control the appliances.
+Next, select the GPIO 2 pin number on ESP8266-01 which will enable Alexa to control the appliances.

 Next, set the GPIO output toggling function from 0 to 1 for controlling the lights and fans using Alexa.